Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 - Copy the **Server key** token value

-Once you have it, launch the command `rbw application create fcm` such as the following
+Once you have it, execute the command `rbw application create fcm` by passing the server key token such as the following

 ```bash